 So let’s say you have 80 day guests, and 40 more evening guests.
 Don’t go paying for 120 evening meals..

 If your food is served after 5pm there is a good chance most your day guests won’t even eat much of the evening food and evening guests are (i’m sorry to say) very rarely all likely to attend.
-The majority of weddings i’m lucky to see more than 50% of evening guests show up particuarly if the venue is far away from your home location.
+The majority of weddings i’m lucky to see more than 50% of evening guests show up particularly if the venue is far away from your home location.

 So always under estimate your evening food and save some pennies!